 There are many different features that may be attached to your home loan.
 These can include:

-A summary of features that we look for in an outstanding value home loan are contained in the Methodology attached to the Home Loan Star Ratings Report.
+A summary of features that we look for in an outstanding value home loan are contained in the Methodology attached to our latest Home Loan Star Ratings Report.

 Policy wording may use different terms and you should read the terms and conditions of the relevant policy to understand the inclusions and exclusions of that policy.
-You cannot rely on these terms to the part of any policy you may purchase.

 Balloon loan (balloon mortgage) – A loan that has regular payments that do not cover the full loan by the end of the term, meaning a larger lump sum is due at maturity.

 Basis points – A basis point is equal to 0.01% interest.
-For example: 50 basis points is an interest rate of 0.50%
+For example: 50 basis points is an interest rate of 0.50%.

-Bill of sale – A written agreement whereby ownership is transferred but the original owner is allowed to retain possession.
+Bill of sale – A written agreement whereby ownership is transferred, but the original owner is allowed to retain possession.

 Biweekly mortgage – A home loan in which the payments are scheduled for every other week, rather than each month.

-Caveat emptor – Latin for ‘let the buyer beware’.
+Caveat emptor – Latin for “let the buyer beware”.

 Countersigned – Additional signature or signatures to guarantee the validity of a document.

 Credit report – A report from an authorised agency that shows the potential borrower’s credit history.
 Lenders access the information in your file to help them decide whether to lend to you.
 They can also record a default on your file if you make loan repayments late, or don’t pay a utility bill.
-Every time you make an application for finance an entry is recorded on your file showing the lender you applied to, the type of finance, the amount and the date.
+Every time you make an application for finance, an entry is recorded on your file, showing the lender you applied to, the type of finance, the amount and the date.

 Credit/facility limit – The maximum loan amount that a borrower can borrow under their home loan contract.

-Current Rate – The rate advertised by institutions not including fees, discounts and special offers.
+Current rate – The rate advertised by institutions not including fees, discounts and special offers.